franklinqin0/blog/docs/views/course_scheduling.md

 Essentially, GA depends heavily on the initial population and may be ineffective or inefficient if not operated properly.
 Being stochastic, there are no guarantees on the optimality or the quality of the solution.
 Therefore, there is a consensus in the academia that GA, though a generic problem solver, is at best the 2nd best way to solve any problem.

-Simply put, in the case of course scheduling, GA is definitely inferior to IP.
+Simply put, in terms of course scheduling, GA gives an expedient solution but IP gives a feasible one.

-### Divide & Conquer
+### Manual Simulation

-My colleagues remind me of the usual and manual way of scheduling courses: tackle by each course/teacher/class.
+My colleagues remind me of a simple algorithm: simulate the manual way of scheduling courses: tackle by each course/teacher/class.
 This would gradually reduce the number of free schedules.
 Though it works well for basic cases, but not so much when parallel electives are involved.
 This algorithm may schedule the parallel electives before normal schedules, but may require additional adjustments after assignment.

 In short, the algorithm does not go further than manual scheduling, though seems intuitive.
 Unfortunately, like GA, no strict math proof can be given to ensure the existence of a feasible solution.